HajimeKawahara/exojax/documents/userguide/exomol.rst

 --------------

-See ":doc:`../tutorials/opacity_exomol`" for tutorial to compute a cross section profile using ExoMol.
+See ":doc:`../tutorials/opacity_exomol`" as the tutorial to compute a cross section profile using ExoMol.

 Molecular Database